Nurturing Creativity in the

 Early Years

-Coda wishes to nurture new seeds of creative engagement with children in their early years.
-Working with partners of international repute we aim to develop a centre of excellence for early years creativity here.
+Coda seeks to nurture new seeds of creative engagement with children in their early years.
+Working with partners of international repute we aim to develop a centre of excellence for early years creativity.

 Our Early Years project will provide